 Target population: early childhood educators and teachers, children and families.

-Program/practice descriptions and details: psychologists should work with staff at the service to provide capability-building support, coaching and modelling, in order to enhance their skills and knowledge in supporting children's social and emotional self-regulation, mental health and identity.
+Program/practice descriptions and details: psychologists provide support to educators that builds on existing skills and knowledge, including coaching and modelling, in order to enhance their confidence in supporting children's social and emotional self-regulation, mental health and identity.

-Psychologists should be registered with the Psychology Board of Australia and work in accordance with the VEYLDF.
+Psychologists must be registered with the Psychology Board of Australia and work in accordance with the VEYLDF.

-Program adaptability: services should consider, in consultation with a psychologist, what the needs of the staff and children are and how best they may be supported by a psychologist.
+Program adaptability: services should consider, in consultation with a psychologist, the needs of staff and children, and how best they may be supported by a psychologist.